|On This Page:|

 Grants.gov will allow other document formats, but PDF is an NIH requirement.
 Use simple PDF-formatted files for ALL attachments.
 See PDF Guidelines.

 Did you follow the page limits specified in the FOA and application guide?

-Did you include effort > 0 for all Sr/Key listed on the R&R Budget form?
+Did you include effort > 0 for all Sr/Key listed in Section A of the R&R Budget form?

 Did you follow all special instructions noted in Section IV.
 Application and Submission Information of the announcement?

 The eRA validations will catch many, but not all, submission requirements.
 FOA-specific requirements are not typically system-enforced.
-Applications that do not comply with the instructions may be delayed or not accepted for review.
+NIH may withdraw from funding consideration any application that does not comply with all FOA instructions.

 Two Important Points to Remember:

 - Submitting early remains the best way to ensure successful submission.

 - Resources to help avoid common errors should never be used in place of the Application Guide or Funding Opportunity Announcement.

 Role of Co-PD/PI not used by NIH